allyourbankarebelongtous/pleb-vpn/README.md

 hybrid/clearnet nodes).
 Plus, it comes with a private VPN already integrated in WireGuard.

-Finally, for an extra $1.00 US per month (for each service you want) I will forward port 443 so you can easily take your BTCPayServer public as well as getting a hybrid node with a private VPN for $3.00 US per month.
+Finally, for an extra $1.00 US per month (for each service you want) I will forward port 443 so you can easily take your BTCPayServer or LNBits public.
+So for $3.00 US per month you get a hybrid node, Wireguard private LAN, and BTCPay or LNBits public IP with SSL encryption.
 Details are found in the subscription section.

 **How secure is this?**
 It's as secure as any VPN.
 The OpenVPN encryption is AES-256-CBC, and WireGuard uses